 Critical care nursing is a complex and challenging nurse specialty to which many registered nurses (RNs) aspire.
 Also known as ICU nurses, critical care nurses use their advanced skills to care for patients who are critically ill and at high risk for life-threatening health problems.

-When a patient has suffered a heart attack, stroke, shock, severe trauma, respiratory distress or other severe medical issue, it is vital that they receive immediate and intensive nursing care.
+When a patient suffers a heart attack, stroke, shock, severe trauma, respiratory distress or other severe medical issue, it is vital that they receive immediate and intensive nursing care.
 Critical care nurses are adept at providing such care in settings where patients can be given complex assessments and treatment.

-Specific critical care nurse duties and responsibilities include:
+Specific critical care nurse duties and responsibilities can include:

 Critical care nurses may also care for pre- and post-operative patients.
 In addition, some serve as case managers and policy makers, while others perform administrative duties.

-Critical care nurses must first be RNs with experience in general patient care.
-Because of the complexity of patient care involved in this specialty, many employers hiring critical care nurses show preference to applicants with Bachelor of Science in Nursing (BSN) degrees.
+Critical care nurses must first be registered nurses (RNs) with experience in general patient care.
+Because of the complexity of patient care involved in this specialty, many employers hiring critical care nurses can show preference to applicants with Bachelor of Science in Nursing (BSN) degrees.
 Some nurse education programs offer courses in critical care, but many practitioners learn through field training in a hospital setting.